Josef Německý

-Josef Německý (6 December 1900 - 10 June 1943) was a Czechoslovakian cross-country skier who competed in the 1924 Winter Olympics and in the 1928 Winter Olympics.
+Josef Německý (6 December 1900 – 10 June 1943) was a Czech cross-country skier who competed for Czechoslovakia in the 1924 Winter Olympics and in the 1928 Winter Olympics.

 He was born in Nové Město na Moravě.
 He was the older brother of Otakar Německý.

 In 1924, he finished 17th in the 50 kilometre event at the Chamonix Olympics.
 Four years later he finished eleventh in the 50 kilometre competition at the St. Moritz Games.